-Table 3.
-Requirements under the wir oo renect the biri betermination MP OC (Schedule 10) Equivalent Approach under the DPP Determination star New will set the Transmission Charges in accordance with the dard practice adopted by utilities businesses in a Zealand.
-Accordingly, TSP will recover the cost and rn of capital [and operating costs] as follows The Commission sets allowable revenue for each year of a five-year regulatory period for our GTB.
-Allowable revenue for the regulatory period is set on a building blocks basis that includes: • A WACC return on the regulatory asset base (RAB) • A return of capital based on the useful life of asset • An allowance for Operating Expenditure (Opex).
+MP DC (Schedule 10) Equivalent Approach under the DPP Determination TSP will set the Transmission Charges in accordance with the standard practice adopted by utilities businesses in New Zealand.
+Accordingly, TSP will recover the cost and return of capital [and operating costs] as follows The Commission sets allowable revenue for each year of a five-year regulatory period for our GTB.
+Allowable revenue for the regulatory period is set on a building blocks basis that includes: • A WACC return on the regulatory asset base (RAB) • A return of capital based on the useful life of asse • An allowance for Operating Expenditure (Opex).
 Allowable revenue is specified in the DPP Determination.
-Det ermine Tariff 1: Determine Revenue for the GTB as a single system.
-Table 1 shows the expected revenue from prices under the MPOC. (a) Calculate the Maui Pipeline's Optimised Deprival Value or Optimised Depreciated Replacement Cost and multiply this value by a nominal WACC, and then subtract any revaluation gains/losses on the asset ("Required Return") Allowable revenue for GY2021 is allocated to proposed Tariffs under the MPOC and VTC methodologies.
-Forecast revenue is the sum of tariffs multiplied with the associated forecast quantities. (b) Calculate the return of capital based on the useful life of the asset Depreciation Tariffs are set such that forecast revenue for the GTB is less than allowable revenue. (c) Aggregate the Required Return and Depreciation to derive the "Required Revenue" (d) Derive a GJ.km tariff ("Tariff 1") Tariff 1 for GY2021 is based on previous years.
-This tariff has increased for GY2021 to reflect this tariff has been held the same for the last two years. (refer section 5.1) (e) Apply Tariff 1 across the Maui Pipeline Shippers on the basis of quantity of Gigajoules of Gas transported multiplied by the distance of Gigajoules of Gas transported Tariff 1 is applied across the Maui Pipeline Shippers on the basis of quantity of gas (measures in gigajoules) to be transported multiplied by the distance of gigajoules of Gas transported.
-Determine Tariff 2: Determine Revenue for the GTB as a single system.
+Dete ermine Tariff 1: Determine Revenue for the GTB as a single system.
+Table 1 shows the expected revenue from prices under the MPOC. (a) Calculate the Maui Pipeline's Optimised Deprival Value or Optimised Depreciated Replacement Cost and multiply this value by a nominal WACC, and then subtract any revaluation gains/losses on the asset ("Required Return") Allowable revenue for GY2022 is allocated to proposed Tariffs under the MPOC and VTC methodologies.
+Forecast revenue is the sum of tariffs multiplied with the associated forecast quantities. (b) Calculate the return of capital based on the useful life of the asset Depreciation Tariffs are set such that forecast revenue for the GTB is less than allowable revenue. (c) Aggregate the Required Return and Depreciation to derive the "Required Revenue" (d) Derive a GJ.km tariff ("Tariff 1") Tariff 1 for GY2022 is based on previous years.
+This tariff has increased by 10% for GY2022. (refer section 5.1) (e) Apply Tariff 1 across the Maui Pipeline Shippers on the basis of quantity of Gigajoules of Gas transported multiplied by the distance of Gigajoules of Gas transported Tariff 1 is applied across the Maui Pipeline Shippers on the basis of quantity of gas (measures in gigajoules) to be transported multiplied by the distance of gigajoules of Gas transported.
+Dete ermine Tariff 2: Determine Revenue for the GTB as a single system.
 Table 1 shows the expected revenue from prices under the MPOC.
 The approach adopted by TSP to recover operating expenditure is to: As with Tariff 1 above, an allowance for Opex is included the allowable revenue set by the Commission.
-Firstgas ensures that forecast revenue for the GTB is less than allowable revenue.

-MPOC (Schedule 10) Equivalent Approach under the DPP Determination (a) Aggregate the Maui pipeline's operating costs (Opex) (b) Allocate operational expenditure across every gigajoule of gas delivered from the Maui Pipeline.
+Firstgas ensures that forecast revenue for the GTB is less than allowable revenue. (a) Aggregate the Maui pipeline's operating costs (Opex) (b) Allocate operational expenditure across every gigajoule of gas delivered from the Maui Pipeline.
 Tariff 2 is applied across Maui Pipeline Shippers on the basis of Gigajoules of gas delivered from the Maui system.
-Tariff 2 for GY2021 is based on previous years.
-This tariff has increased for GY2021 to reflect this tariff has been held the same for the last two years. (refer section 5.1) Red uce price volatility TSP's total revenues are more or less than its required revenue then Tariff 1 TSP's total Operational Expenditure recovery is more or less than its required recovery then Tariff 2 As noted in section 2.2 above, when setting prices, we maintain consistency with existing prices as much as possible to ensure that any tariff shock is minimised.
-We note that the delays with implementation of the GTAC have caused some price volatility in the last two years. a m respective tariffs may be adjusted for the following years in anner that endeavours to reduce pricing volatility for opers.
+Tariff 2 for GY2022 is based on previous years.
+This tariff has increased by 10% for. (refer section 5.1) Reduce price volatility In a TSP's total revenues are more or less than its required revenue then Tariff 1 TSP's total Operational Expenditure recovery is more or less than its required recovery then Tariff 2 As noted in section 2.2 above, when setting prices, we maintain consistency with existing prices as much as possible to ensure that any tariff shock is minimised.
+We note the change in pricing this year is largely driven by the mechanics of the regulatory regime, going from paying